hyperchemical/Simon-Block-Cipher/README.md

 ./app

 Edit testing.cpp to change decryption message.
+Right now only decrypts/encrypts first 16 characters of a message.